whiteinge/ok.sh/README.md

 * jq <http://stedolan.github.io/jq/> (tested against 1.3)
-  If jq is not installed commands will output raw JSON; if jq is installed commands can be pretty-printed for use with other shell tools.
+  If jq is not installed commands will output raw JSON; if jq is installed the output will be formatted and filtered for use with other shell tools.

 ## Setup

-Authentication credentials are read from a ~/.netrc file with the following format.
-Generate the token on GitHub under Account Settings -> Applications.
+Authentication credentials are read from a `~/.netrc` file.
+Generate the token on GitHub under "Account Settings -> Applications".
 Restrict permissions on that file with `chmod 600 ~/.netrc`!

     machine api.github.com